 Beautiful in Blue

-There's only one word to describe this teal-blue floating eyeliner look: stunning.
-To rock the look yourself, coat your lids in a vibrant bluish-teal eyeshadow and top it off with two curved lines of liquid white eyeliner.
-Simple as that!
+There's only one word to describe this blue-green floating eyeliner look: stunning.
+To rock the look yourself, coat your lids in a vibrant blend of cool-toned eyeshadow shades and top it off with two curved lines of liquid white eyeliner.

 Sharp Black Floating Eyeliner